hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 ### Authorization through OAuth2 Client-Credential work-flow

 The client's application can issue REST API request using the access-token as the bearer of the token.
 The client obtains this access-token from the after the client successfully authenticate through an associated customer's application credential (client-id and client-secret).
 This application credential is created by the DSCC user who has the permission to access resources (such as controllers, volumes etc.) under the DSCC instances.
 This access-token expiration time, by default, is set for 7200 seconds (2 hours).
 When the the resource server see this expired access token, and return 0x401 response (not authorized).
-The client must then reauthenticate using the associated client-id and client-secret to obtain the next access-token.
+The client must then reauthenticate using the associated client-id and client-secret to obtain the next access-token to use for the next REST API request.

 ### Authorization Policies